< Back to About / FAQ

 11 Perez-Breva, L. (2016).
 Innovating: A doer’s manifesto.
 Cambridge, MA: The MIT Press.

 12 Root-Bernstein, R., & Root-Bernstein, M. (1999).
 Sparks of genius: The thirteen thinking tools of the world’s most creative people.
 Boston: Houghton Mifflin.

 What research has been done on Invention Education?

-Research studies of Invention Education in the United States have been limited.
-That is changing, however.
-In 2019, members of the InventEd Network, representing institutions such as University of Iowa, MIT and Georgia Tech, participated in a yearlong collaborative effort supported by the Lemelson Foundation that aimed to develop a research agenda for the field.
+Research studies of Invention Education in the United States have been limited, so far.
+This is changing, however.
+In 2019, members of the InventEd Network, representing institutions such as University of Iowa, MIT and Georgia Tech, participated in a yearlong collaborative effort supported by The Lemelson Foundation that aimed to develop a research agenda for the field.
 In November 2019, a synthesis of their work – Researching Invention Education: A White Paper – was published.
 The document summarizes the research base, values, and principles currently guiding the development and implementation of Invention Education.